 11 Causes of Rubber Plant Dying and How to Revive It

-Rubber Plant is dying due to incorrect watering, improper feeding, too little light, cold drafts, low humidity, poor quality soil, root-rot, pest infestations, being pot-bound among others.
+Rubber Plant is dying due to inconsistent watering, improper feeding, too little light, temperature stress, low humidity, poor quality soil, root-rot, pest infestations, being pot-bound among others.

 Rubber Plant is one of the easiest of the Ficus varieties for indoor growing.
-Rubber Plant flourishes in bright light with 4-6 hours of direct sunshine, average warmth of 15-280C, moderate humidity of 50-55% and moderately moist, rich, well-drained, all purpose potting soil coupled with monthly feeding during the growing season.
-Learn more on how to grow and care for Rubber Plants.
+Rubber Plant flourishes in bright light with 4-6 hours of direct sunshine, warmth of 15-280C, humidity of 50-55% and moderately moist, rich, well-drained potting soil coupled with monthly feeding in the growing season.
+Learn how to grow and care for Rubber Plants.

 If you fail to provide these growing conditions, the Rubber Plant may begin to die.
 We have herebelow outlined 11 reasons why your Rubber Plant is dying and how to solve them.